Managing pensions and divorce when UK married couples split up is a big challenge. And it's one that more and more of us are facing.

 The importance of pensions in divorce

 When you divorce, pension pots can be one of your biggest assets, after the family home.
 So it’s really important to divide them up fairly.
-But just 12% of 50-plus divorcees took pensions into account when dividing their assets.
-24% actively turned down a share of their partner’s pension.
+But just 20% of divorcees took pensions into account when dividing their assets, and 29% actively turned down a share of their partner’s pension.

 Katharine Photiou, who as Managing Director of our Workplace Savings business helps hundreds of thousands of working people manage their pensions, says:

 “People going through divorce are too often unaware of what they are entitled to, or overlook the key steps to successfully financially separating from their partners.
 This is particularly true when it comes to pensions, which could leave people worse off in retirement.”